 How to Choose the Best Types of Casters: Size & Rollability

-As you continue narrowing down your search for the best types of casters, you’ll need to choose your desired caster wheel materials.
-Our C.P.
-Lauman sales team will guide you in the right direction, but here are a few things to consider first.
+As you continue narrowing down your search for the best types of casters, you’ll need to choose your desired caster wheel material and type of caster.
+Our caster specialists will guide you in the right direction, but here are a few things to consider first.

-• What kind of floor surfaces will your caster wheels be used on?
+• What kind of floor surfaces will your casters be used on?

 • Are you planning on rolling over debris or liquid?